-A superlatively sumptuous, stupendously simple side of salmon.
-No swimming upstream with this easy peasy yet impressive recipe.
-But You’ve not truly lived—not sumptuously, anyways—until you’ve indulged in crisped salmon skin.
+This recipe makes a superlatively sumptuous, stupendously simple side of salmon.
+And it’s so easy that you’ll find there’s no swimming upstream.
+Part of the reason we adore it so is because we believe you’ve not truly lived—not sumptuously, anyways—until you’ve indulged in crisped salmon skin.
 That’s right—skin.
 The uber-crisped, ocean-y riff on a pork rind tastes even better than its piggy counterpart as there’s still some supple, vibrant salmon clinging to the underside of the skin.
 Go ahead.
 Take a nibble as you transfer the fish from pan to platter.
 We’ll never tell.
 One last boon to this recipe is it makes ample servings for you to take some to work the next day.
 It’s lovely cold, so although you’ll have to set aside that soggy skin, you’ll spare your colleagues the stench of fish reheated in a microwave.
 Trust us.
 It’s better this way.
-For everyone.
+For everyone.–Renee Schettler Rossi

 Herb-Stuffed Baked Salmon Recipe